Where To Go When You Don’t Want To Make A Big Deal About Your Birthday (But You Actually Kind Of Do) guide image

 The restaurants to go to when you’re telling everyone that your birthday is ‘no big deal’, when actually it is.

-There’s not being into birthdays and then there’s 'not being into birthdays'.
+There’s not being into birthdays and then there’s “not being into birthdays.”
 The first lot really do just want to go for a couple of pints.
 The others think they want to go for a couple of pints, but once they do, they realise they want all their nearest and dearest there, and a round of pizzas as well.
 If you or someone you know falls into the second category then fear not.
 There are a load of options in London that don’t end in you being assaulted by sparklers wedged into a chocolate ganache, nor do they involve a lonely packet of salt and vinegar and a beverage of your choice.

 THE SPOTS

-photo credit: Karolina Wiercigroch
+photo credit: Aleksandra Boruch

 Big enough to accommodate an intimate three-person dinner that turned into a 15-strong troupe which includes your new neighbour who you met yesterday, Gökyüzü is a go-to Turkish spot in Harringay for birthday plans that inexplicably get bigger.
-You can choose from brilliant grilled meat and vegetables and it’s open until the birthday-friendly time of midnight.
+You can choose from brilliant grilled meat and vegetables and it’s open until midnight.
 Forget a bow, if you aren’t wrapping your birthday up with a warm flatbread, you aren’t doing it right.

 RESERVE A TABLE